Lernstick/glados/howtos/ticket-states.md

 ### The closed state

 A ticket in the closed state means that the exam has finished and the student has pressed `Finish exam` (See [Taking an Exam](take-exam.md)).
-It might be possible that the last backup must still be performed in this state, but usually this brands an exam as finished.
+It might be possible that the last backup must still be performed in this state, but usually this brands an exam as done.

 ### The submitted state

-If the ticket is anonymous (hence no `Test taker` is set) and the exam has finished, the ticket will be in the closed state, see above.
-On the other hand, when a ticket is assigned to a student by providing a name in the `Test taker` field and the student finshed the exam, the ticket will be in the submitted state.
+If the ticket is anonymous (hence no *Test Taker* set) and the exam has finished, the ticket will be in the closed state (see above).
+On the other hand, if a ticket is assigned to a student by providing a name in the *Test Taker* field and the student finshed the exam, the ticket will be in the submitted state.
+This is just to distinguish between an anonymous and a assigned ticket.